Chances are, you’re not as familiar with lutein as you are, say, beta carotene.

 Both are potent antioxidants and offer a range of health benefits to your brain, skin, liver and more.

 However, lutein and zeaxanthin are best known for protecting your eyes.
-Most of the research on these two carotenoids has focused on eye health and vision.
+Most of the research on these two carotenoids have focused on eye health and vision.

 Vitamin A activity